Crystalline color superconductors: The two-flavor inhomogeneous phases

-The non-homogeneous two-flavor crystalline color superconducting phase is an extension to QCD of the phase proposed in condensed matter systems by Fulde and Ferrell \cite{FF} and by Larkin and Ovchinnikov \cite{LO} (LOFF).
-Some aspects of this state have been previously discussed in the review~\textcite{Casalbuoni:2003wh}.
-Therefore, we will focus here on recent results, and in particular we discuss one of the main properties of these phase, namely its \textit{chromomagnetic} stability.
-This important property is not shared with other homogeneous gapless color superconducting phases, and therefore it strongly motivates its study.
+The inhomogeneous two-flavor crystalline color superconducting (CCSC) phase is an extension to QCD of the phase proposed in condensed matter systems by Fulde and Ferrell \cite{FF} and by Larkin and Ovchinnikov \cite{LO} (LOFF).
+Some aspects of this phase have been previously reviewed by \textcite{Casalbuoni:2003wh}, discussing the analogy between high-density QCD and condensed matter systems, as well.
+Therefore, we will focus here on recent results, and in particular we discuss one of the main properties of this phase, namely its \textit{chromomagnetic} stability.
+This important property is not shared with homogeneous gapless color superconducting (CSC) phases (at least in weak coupling), and therefore strongly motivates its study.